dschilling/csharpnotes/csharpnotes1/README-exercise-solutions.txt

-This README explains how to use the solutions to the programming exercises for "Introduction to Programming Using Java, Version 9, JavaFX edition", which is freely available on the web at http://math.hws.edu/javanotes
+This README explains how to use the solutions to the programming exercises for "Introduction to Programming Using C#, Version 1, JavaFX edition", which is freely available on the web at http://math.hws.edu/csharpnotes

 Although some exercise solutions will work with earlier versions, Java 17 is required for many of them.
 All GUI programs use JavaFX,